 In 2019, the aggregate volume of trade increased by 34,3% as compared to 2018 and reached 715,6 million USD.

 Export of goods in 2019 almost doubled and reached 153,2 million USD (197,7%).
 Import of goods amounted to 169,6 million USD or increased by 118% as compared to the corresponding period of 2018.
 Export of services made up 86,8 million USD or 148% while import of services amounted to 306 million USD or 121% as compared to the corresponding period of 2018.

-The main export commodity groups were grain crops, fuel, ferrous metals, food produce, computer, TV communication and transport services.
+Major export commodity groups were grain, fuel, ferrous metals, food produce as well as computer, TV, and transport services.

-Structure of main import commodity groups remained also unchanged and included pharmaceutical and food produce, optical and photo equipment, computer and TV communication services.
+Structure of major import commodity groups remained largely unchanged and included pharmaceutical and food produce, optical and photo equipment, computer, and TV communication services.